 Make use of trustworthy pregnancy resources.

-- While some hospitals have cancelled in-person birth classes, others have moved theirs online.
+- While some hospitals have canceled in-person birth classes, others have moved theirs online.
 Taking a birth class can help you gain valuable information, expand your social support network by connecting with other pregnant women, and put the focus back on the joy of welcoming a newborn into your family.

 Be kind to yourself.

-When worry gets too much it becomes anxiety.
+When worry gets too much, it becomes anxiety.
 And worrying about your pregnancy during Covid-19 is easy to do.
-Learn to identify the physical signs of anxiety such as muscle tension and aches, restlessness, difficulty concentrating, sleep problems and fatigue.
+Learn to identify the physical signs of anxiety, such as muscle tension and aches, restlessness, difficulty concentrating, sleep problems, and fatigue.
 Try reducing your anxiety by . . .